Mixed legal system of Roman-Dutch civil law, English common law, and customary law

 South Africa applies a VAT system in terms of which VAT is levied on the supply of all goods and services by a registered VAT vendor at each stage within the production and distribution chain.
 Vendors collect output tax from their customers and are able to claim credits for input tax paid by them, with the effect that the tax burden is on the final consumer.
 VAT is also payable on the importation of goods and certain services to South Africa.

-In terms of the VAT Act 89, 1991, VAT is payable on the supply of goods and/ or rendering of services by a registered VAT vendor, or on goods and certain services imported into South Africa.
+In terms of the Value-Added Tax Act 89 of 1991 (VAT Act 89), VAT is payable on the supply of goods and/ or rendering of services by a registered VAT vendor, or on goods and certain services imported into South Africa.

-Any person who carries on any enterprise in South Africa, and has taxable supplies that exceeds ZAR 1 million per annum is obliged to register as VAT vendor.
+Any person who carries on any enterprise in South Africa and has taxable supplies that exceed ZAR 1 million per annum is obliged to register as a VAT vendor.
 There are certain exemptions from VAT, and certain transactions are subject to VAT at 0% (referred to as ‘zero-rating’).